JohanScheepers/flutter_raspberry_pi_iot/README.md

 # Copy Files

-To copy any files from you pc to the pi you can
+To copy any files from you pc to the pi you can use

     scp -r * johan@10.0.0.12:~/Documents/flutter_raspberry_pi_iot